 Agriculture and Fisheries

-The South Australian economy relies on agriculture including broadacre cropping, horticulture, livestock, and fisheries.
-These industries rely on a broad range of skillsets for both labour on-farm and export both international and interstate.
+South Australia’s economy is strongly shaped by agriculture, including broadacre cropping, horticulture, livestock farming and fisheries.
+These industries rely on a wide range of skill sets, both for on-farm labour and for domestic and international export activities.

 Wine and Tourism